Alexa Kumiko Hatanaka (b. 1988 Toronto, Canada) is a Japanese-Canadian, queer artist that lives with

 bipolar condition, all of which sculpts her practice.
 She works primarily with paper, and uses printmaking, ink drawing and natural dying combined with sewing.
 She engages with historical paper processes and materials that both require and contribute to a clean environment.
 Her adaptations of traditions, in the form of sculpture, large-scale print installations and wearable sculptures, address contemporary questions of climate change, mental health, and survival.
 Recurring motifs related to landscape, fish, and bodies of water together speak about personal and collective experiences of struggle, resilience, connection and radical joy.
 Hatanaka’s practice includes a decade of community-engaged projects based in the high Arctic, and collaborative performances that integrate and reinterpret kamiko, garments sewn out of washi.

 Art Gallery of Ontario (Toronto, CA), Toronto Biennial of Art (Toronto, CA), Ino-chō Paper Museum (Kōchi, Japan), and NADA (Miami, New York City).
-Recent acquisitions include the The British Museum (London, UK), Dallas Art Museum (Dallas, USA), Material Art and Design Museum (New York City, USA), Shiga Prefecture Museum (Otsu, JP), National Gallery of Canada (Ottawa, CA) and Wellin Museum (Clinton, USA).
+Recent acquisitions include the The British Museum (London, UK), National Gallery Singapore, (Singapore, SG), Dallas Art Museum (Dallas, USA), Material Art and Design Museum (New York City, USA), Shiga Prefecture Museum (Otsu, JP), National Gallery of Canada (Ottawa, CA) and Wellin Museum (Clinton, USA).
 Hatanaka is a 2025 artist in residence at Black Rock Senegal.